-NEW YORK, NY - Fixed mortgage rates were little changed, with the benchmark 30-year fixed mortgage rate inching up to 4.57 percent, according to Bankrate.com's weekly national survey.
-The average 30-year fixed mortgage has an average of 0.28 discount and origination points.
+NEW YORK, NY - Mortgage rates were little changed, with benchmark 30-year fixed mortgage rate inching lower to 4.23 percent, still a 14-month low.
+The 30-year fixed mortgage has an average of 0.27 discount and origination points according to Bankrate.com's weekly national survey.

-The average 15-year fixed mortgage slipped to 3.61 percent, while the larger jumbo 30-year fixed mortgage rate retraced last week's move to settle at 4.73 percent.
-Adjustable rate mortgages were up more forcefully, with the popular 5-year adjustable rate jumping to 3.61 percent and the 7-year ARM to 3.98 percent.
+The average 15-year fixed mortgage rate nosed higher to 3.38 percent, while the larger jumbo 30-year fixed mortgage rate held steady at 4.29 percent.
+Adjustable rate mortgages were higher, with the 5-year ARM rebounding to 3.32 percent and the 7-year ARM rising to 3.51 percent.

-As recently as May 1st, the average 30-year fixed mortgage rate was 3.52 percent.
-At that time, a $200,000 loan would have carried a monthly payment of $900.32.
-With the average rate currently at 4.57 percent, the monthly payment for the same size loan would be $1,021.71, a difference of $121 per month for anyone that waited too long.
+As 2013 came to a close, the average 30-year fixed mortgage rate was 4.69 percent.
+At that time, a $200,000 loan would have carried a monthly payment of $1,036.07.
+Mortgage rates have moved lower thus far in 2014, and with the average rate now 4.23 percent, the monthly payment for the same size loan would be $981.54, a savings of more than $54 per month for anyone that waited.

 Bankrate's national weekly mortgage survey is conducted each Wednesday from data provided by the top 10 banks and thrifts in the top 10 markets.